AI Orchestration Services

 Multi-step document workflows

 Document processing pipelines that classify, extract, validate, and route in a defined sequence: a document enters one end and structured, validated data exits into your target system at the other.
-Each step uses the model best suited for that task, a fast classifier (Claude Haiku or GPT-4o mini) for document type routing, a precise extraction model for pulling specific fields from variable layouts, and a reasoning model for edge cases that require interpretation.
-Step outputs are validated against business rules before passing to the next step, a PO number that doesn't match any open purchase order is flagged for review, not silently written to the ERP.
-Exceptions surface to a human review queue with full context: the document, the extracted fields, and the specific validation failure.
+Each step uses the model best suited for the task, a fast classifier for document type routing, a precise extraction model for pulling fields from variable layouts, and a reasoning model for edge cases.
+Step outputs are validated against business rules before passing to the next step, and exceptions surface to a human review queue with full context.
 Most document workflows we build process 90-95% of volume automatically and route 5-10% to review.
+Typical stack: Claude Haiku and GPT-4o mini.

 AI agent systems